 We prefer our volunteers to stay about three months.

-1. Proof of Round-trip ticket
+1. Proof of Round-trip ticket and vaccine.

 2. Proof of Health insurance that works in Puerto Rico or travel insurance.

-3. Commit to three month stay.
+3. Commit to at least a two month stay.

 4. Copy of travel photo ID (like passport).